pwnapplehat/PwnOffsetPatcher/README.md

 This project is licensed under the GNU Affero General Public License Version 3 (AGPL-3.0).
 For more details, see the [LICENSE](LICENSE) file.

-## Contact
+## Contributions or Contact

-For more information or assistance, feel free to reach out via:
+For more information or assistance, or for contributions, feel free to reach out via:

 - [Telegram Channel](https://t.me/pwnapplehat)
 - [Contact @iOS_hAT](https://t.me/iOS_hAT)